fedepaol/hugoblog/content/posts/xdp-ate-my-packets-and-how-I-debugged-it.md

 I could see the packet coming from the client and going out to eth1 (the interface with the loadbalancer).

-And this was only the beginning.

 ## Running tcpdump on the loadbalancer container does not show anything

 Nothing, **dead silence**.
+This is odd, because the gateway tcpdump clearly show packets going through.
 Who stole my packets?

-I was not sure that the paramters I was passing to the program were correct.
-In fact, they weren't.

-## Logging everywhere!
+## Logging logging logging!

+The first thing I did was start with the basics, and use printf (or the eBPF equivalent) to make sure my program was receiving the right parameters.

 `bpf_printk` is the more convenient way to print something you can inspect from `/sys/kernel/debug/tracing/trace_pipe`.
 That allowed me to undersand in first instance that the VIP I was reading from eBPF was empty.